frictionlessdata/frictionless-py/docs/validating-data.md

 - a string: `check-name`
 - a list: `['check-name', {'option1': 'value1'}]`

 It's also possible to use a `Check` subclass instead of name which will be shown in the "Custom Checks" section.
-Let's have a loot at an example:
+Let's have a look at an example:

 ```python
 from frictionless import validate